trustedlogin/Remove-Dashboard-Access/readme.txt

 Contributors: DrewAPicture
 Donate link: http://www.werdswords.com
-Tags: dashboard, access, users, administration Requires at least: 3.0
+Tags: dashboard, access, users, administration Requires at least: 3.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 0.4
+Stable tag: 1.0

-This plugin completely removes non-admin user access to the Dashboard.
-Non-admins are automatically redirected the site's homepage.
+This plugin limits user access to the dashboard based on whether users have a chosen capability.
+Disallowed users are redirected to a chosen URL.

 == Description ==

-This plugin uses the 'manage_options' capability to check whether users are administrators or not.
-Users lacking this capability will be automatically redirected to the site's homepage.
+Remove Dashboard Access was completely rewritten for version 1.0!

+New features include:

+* Limit Dashboard access to Administrators only, or limit by specific capability.
+* Allow/disallow user profile access
+* Choose your own redirect URL
+* (<a href="http://wordpress.org/extend/plugins/remove-dashboard-access-for-non-admins/other_notes/">more info</a>)

 A full list of capabilities and their associated roles can be found here: http://codex.wordpress.org/Roles_and_Capabilities

-TODO: Provide options to choose your own capability type.

 == Installation ==